publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s175.md

         (1) __Without consent__

-        A taxpayer may, without the consent of the Secretary, adopt the method provided in this section for his first taxable year—
+            A taxpayer may, without the consent of the Secretary, adopt the method provided in this section for the taxpayer’s first taxable year for which expenditures described in subsection (a) are paid or incurred.

-            (A) which begins after December 31, 1953, and ends after August 16, 1954, and

-            (B) for which expenditures described in subsection (a) are paid or incurred.

         (2) __With consent__